nathantaal/flutter-signals-translator/README.md

 **Until this package reaches 1.0.0, every version update *could* contain breaking changes.
 I'll try to deprecate things a few versions ahead**

 # Signal translator
+This is a translation package for the Signals framework.
+It's not a pluralization package.

-For my own project, I needed a lightweight translation solution that could be used in Flutter.
+For my own project, I needed a lightweight translation solution that could be used in dart.
 I previously used the `easy_localization` package, but I didn't like how it made my app re-render.
 This is not because of the package itself, but because I'm a Signals enthusiast.
 This package currently fits all my needs, but it might not fit yours.
+Please read the (non) features section to see if this package fits your needs.
+And feel free to open an issue or a PR if you want to add something.

 ## License
-Licensed under a modified MIT License.
+Licensed under a MIT License.

 ## (Non) features
-* Supports singular only, does not support pluralization
+* Supports singular and pluralization
-* Only supports JSON translation files
-* Does not support dates

-* Translates using signals
 * Display app in system language by default
 * Support setting a different language
 * Supports setting system language as default
+* **Only supports JSON translation files**
+* **Does not support dates**

 ## Getting started
 ### important